-The Kettle Valley Railway from Myra Canyon to Penticton – tops for fun bike rides in the south Okanagan
+Bike the Kettle Valley Railway from Myra Canyon to Penticton

 By starting in Myra Canyon the grade is a constant 2% downhill.
 Highlights include cycling over the railway trestles, the views, ice cream at Chute Lake Lodge, wildlife (we’ve seen black bears) and of course the wineries once you reach the Naramata Bench.
-On a hot day it’s a treat to cool off in the lake.
+On a hot day it’s a treat to cool off in the lake post bike ride.

 A shorter option is the out and back ride – on the bike trail between Penticton and Naramata.
 It’s a great one if you want to spend some time wine tasting.

-Enjoy some of the best of what the Okanagan offers when you do and out and back ride from Penticton to Oliver (or even Osoyoos if you’re up for a 100+ kilometre ride).
+Enjoy some of the best of what the South Okanagan offers when you do and out and back ride from Penticton to Oliver (or even Osoyoos if you’re up for a 100+ km ride).

-This section of the KVR takes you past beaches, lakes, vineyards and the bird sanctuary at Vaseux Lake.
-Plan a stop in Okanagan Falls for ice cream.
+This section of the KVR takes you past beaches, lakes, vineyards, and the bird sanctuary at Vaseux Lake.
+Plan a stop at Tickleberry’sin Okanagan Falls for ice cream.

 Three Blind Mice Mountain biking trails